starkster1/zcasu_certs/README.md

    - This section allows the admin to manage the users and information stored in the MongoDB.
 ## Installation

-### For Development
+### For Local Development
+ - You need to have Local ganache installed and setup.
+If not can use ganache cli on your favourite IDE.
  - We are using Truffle for testing and development of this project.
- - Also you need to have Metamask Browser Extension and mongoDB set up.
+ - Also you need to have Metamask Browser Extension.
  - For setting up Truffle (more detailed instruction are avalaible )
- - Steps :
+ - `Steps `:
    - Clone the repo
    > $ git clone https://github.com/starkster1/zcasu_certs.git
    - Setup Truffle